akheron/jansson/doc/apiref.rst

    .. versionadded:: 2.1

+``JSON_DECODE_ANY``
+   By default, the decoder expects that its whole input constitutes a valid JSON array or a valid JSON object.
+With this flag enabled, the decoder accepts any valid JSON value.
+   This can be incompatible with the JSON_DISABLE_EOF_CHECK flag, because the decoder may read up to 4 extra bytes from the input (one utf-8 encoded character).

+   .. versionadded:: 2.3

 The following functions perform the actual JSON decoding.

 .. function:: json_t *json_loads(const char *input, size_t flags, json_error_t *error)